This post may contain affiliate links. Please see my disclosure policy for more details.

-I stayed here on my Sydney to Brisbane road trip, and would definitely class it as one of the most scenic campgrounds in Australia that I’ve seen so far.
-(And if you’ve followed my travel blogs all the way from Perth to Adelaide and beyond, you’ll know I’ve done a LOT of camping!)
+I camped at Mungo Brush on my Sydney to Brisbane road trip and would definitely class it as one of the most scenic campgrounds in Australia that I’ve seen so far.

 Myall Lakes National Park forms part of the Great Lakes region on the Barrington Coast.
 With 40km of beaches and one of the largest coastal lake systems in New South Wales, it’s a nature-lover and water-baby’s dream!
 Read on to find out where to stay and what to see in Myall Lakes.

 Mungo Brush camping ground is set on a the banks of White Tree Bay slightly south of Myall Lake.
 The view across the water is absolutely stunning, and my personal highlight was watching the sunset after we arrived.

 The campsite itself is open and grassy, with lots of tall trees.
 So it’s very picturesque and peaceful.
 It’s literally right by the water’s edge too, so you don’t have to walk anywhere to enjoy the view.

 Look out for the Australian wildlife, being in such a rural area.
 This cheeky kookaburra enjoyed watching us eat breakfast!

 Facilities at Mungo Brush Campground